Management of dyslexia

-Management of dyslexia depends on a multiple of variables; there is no one specific strategy or set of strategies which will work for all who have dyslexia.
+Management of dyslexia depends on a multitude of variables; there is no one specific strategy or set of strategies that will work for all who have dyslexia.

 Some teaching is geared to specific reading skill areas, such as phonetic decoding; whereas other approaches are more comprehensive in scope, combining techniques to address basic skills along with strategies to improve comprehension and literary appreciation.
 Many programs are multisensory in design, meaning that instruction includes visual, auditory, and kinesthetic or tactile elements; as it is generally believed that such forms of instruction are more effective for dyslexic learners.

-The following table shows some of the most crucial variables to consider:

 Several special education approaches have been developed for students with dyslexia.
 Adaptive technology, such as specialized computer software, has resulted in recent innovations helpful to many people with dyslexia.

 One factor that characterises the field of dyslexia remediation is the stream of alternative therapies for developmental and learning disabilities.
 These controversial treatments include nutritional supplements, special diets, homeopathy, and osteopathy/chiropractic manipulation.